Little Golem

 Note: Rated Tournament and non-rated games are played with a random start position - the opening "setup phase" is skipped.
 Championship and Monthly Cup games all start with an empty board - the setup phase is not skipped.

 EinStein würfelt nicht! - Played on a 5x5 grid, each player controls six cubes, numbered 1 through 6.
 Players alternate rolling a six-sided die and then moving their appropriate cube.
 If the matching cube is no longer on the board, the player moves a remaining cube whose number is next-highest or next-lowest to the rolled number.
-As the game is played here at Little Golem, you win a "leg" (or a "set") if you move one of your cubes to the far corner of the grid, or if your opponent is unable to move.
+You win a "leg" (or a "set") if you move one of your cubes to the far corner of the grid, or if your opponent is unable to move.
 The first person to win three "legs" ("sets") wins the game.
+Alternately, games can be the best of 1, 5 or 7 legs.
+Variants include "Backwards Capture" and "Black Hole."

 EinStein würfelt nicht! was invented by Professor Dr. Ingo Althofer.

-Empathy - Empathy is the only multi-player game at this site.
-Often more than 90 different players take part in each game.
+Empathy - Empathy is currently the only multi-player game at this site.
+In the past, more than 90 different players have taken part in each game!

-With a given expression, you must list ten other words or phrases that are in association with the given expression.
+With a given expression, you must list ten other words (or phrases) that you believe are in association with the given expression.
 Points are awarded for each answer based upon how many other players answer identically!
 The player with the most points is the winner.
 A new game is currently played every three days.

 Four In A Row - Players alternate dropping their own checkers into an 8x8 grid.
 The object is to line up four or more of your checkers in a row in any direction; horizontally, vertically, or diagonally.